tadmatic/serverless-file-share/README.md

 **```/download/{filepath}```**

-Will redirect to an S3 presigned URL after first checking if the user is logged in to Cognito.
+Will redirect to an S3 presigned URL after first checking if the user is logged in to Cognito and is allowed to access the file.

+If the user is not logged into Cognito, they will be redirected to the Cognito Hosted UI login screen.

+**```/logout```**

+Logout of Cognito and clear session/cookies.

 ---